 Director of Knowledge Management at null

-Gina Lynch has over 25 years’ experience leading knowledge initiatives and providing lawyers, management, and other law firm personnel with business and legal information solutions.
-She directs high-performing research, competitive intelligence, and knowledge management teams, producing nuanced and highly curated informational assistance, generating actionable intelligence and insights, and providing enterprise search solutions, knowledge-sharing platforms, and tools that drive workplace efficiencies.
-Partnering with firm management, business development, and practice group leaders, she delivers best-in-breed knowledge solutions that advance firm strategic initiatives.
+Gina Lynch has over 25 years of experience leading knowledge initiatives and providing lawyers, management, and other law firm personnel with business and legal information solutions.
+She directs high-performing research, competitive intelligence, and knowledge management teams, delivering actionable intelligence and insights, as well as providing enterprise search solutions and knowledge-sharing platforms that drive workplace efficiencies.

 Margaret Bartlett